-Houston employment lawyers Robert J. Wiley, Kalandra N. Wheeler and Tamecia Glover represent Houston workers who have not had their overtime paid.
+Houston employment lawyers Robert J. Wiley and Kalandra N. Wheeler represent Houston workers who have not had their overtime paid.
 They have the experience to make sure that every avenue is pursued and no stone is left unturned.
 In short, when you have had your overtime not calculated properly you need an attorney that understands your situation and that will fight for you.

 Under both the Fair Labor Standards Act (“FLSA”) and the Texas state law an employer is obligated to pay its employees time and a half for every hour over 40 hours worked in any given work week.
 Being paid your regular pay rate for these hour is not enough.

 Many times employers will attempt to convince their employees that they are not eligible for overtime, but these exceptions are few and narrowly construed.
 Examples of positions that are not eligible for overtime are:

 - Administrators who manage company operations;

 - Professionals that may be paid in a salary under the law; and